 Remote controls often fail with age but often can be saved by simply replacing the button (switch) on the circuit board.

 Why do they fail?

-Well apart from over use, there seems to be an illogical instinct in most people that makes them press the remote harder when the battery is flat.
+Well apart from overuse, there seems to be an illogical instinct in most people that makes them press the remote harder when the battery is flat.
 The subconscious belief is that pressing the remote harder will magically make the remote work again.
 The reality is it will crush the switch and damage it!

-The are some remote controls where the switch can be replaced which works out much cheaper then purchasing a whole new remote, but it is a fiddly job and not the sort of thing that I like to do out on the road.
+The are some remote controls where the switch can be replaced which works out much cheaper than purchasing a whole new remote, but it is a fiddly job and not the sort of thing that I like to do out on the road.

 It’s also worth noting that I can get new remote cases.
 Most of the remote controls featured on the remote page can be repaired or replaced.